Marcos Ambrose: 2014

 Ambrose missed the Chase for the Sprint Cup and on 11 September 2014 said he did not expect to be back with Richard Petty Motorsports in 2015.
 This was soon after sponsor Stanley-DEWALT pulled out of RPM to join Carl Edwards' car at Joe Gibbs Racing but it is unknown if Ambrose's decision to depart had anything to do with Stanley-DEWALT pulling out their sponsorship of the 9 team.
 Not long after it was announced that Ambrose would be returning to Australia after the 2014 NASCAR season ends for what Ambrose and Petty described as "personal reasons."

 In September 2014, Ambrose confirmed he would leave RPM and NASCAR at the end of the 2014 season with a purpose to return to Australia.
 Ambrose stated that it was for both personal reasons for his children and because he had accepted an offer to join DJR Team Penske, co-owned by NASCAR owner Roger Penske.

 When asked about his departure from NASCAR Ambrose stated: "I think I've accomplished all I can accomplish in NASCAR.
 When I came it was clear all I could do was win races and not have any chance at a championship.
 I've enjoyed my time here and I will miss my friends and the other drivers very much but this move is done mostly to help my children get raised in our native country and I feel like I want to start a new chapter in my life.
 I'm glad to leave with multiple wins in NASCAR and having raced for the King."

-In his final NASCAR race, the 2014 Ford EcoBoost 400, Ambrose qualified 17th.
+In his final NASCAR race, the 2014 Ford EcoBoost 400, Ambrose qualified seventeenth.
 He struggled with a poor-handling car, and hit the wall on lap 195, but managed to finish 27th and on the lead lap.

 Personal life

 Ambrose is from Launceston, Australia.
-He grew up in Launceston and found racing as his hobby.
-He became a race-car driver and was noticed by team owners of the Supercars Championship series.
-His father is an Australian investor in Ford named Ross Ambrose.
-Ross was born in London but aged three years, moved to Australia.
+The Ambrose family have a rich history in formula racing as Marcos' father Ross Ambrose, along with Ralph Firman Sr, co-founded Formula Ford chassis builder Van Diemen; Ross is also an Australian investor in Ford who was born in London before moving to Australia when he was three.

-The Ambrose family have a rich history in this formula as Marcos' father Ross Ambrose, along with Ralph Firman Sr, co-founded Formula Ford chassis builder Van Diemen.
+He is married to Sonja Ambrose and has two daughters named Adelaide and Tabitha.

-Marcos Ambrose is married to Sonja Ambrose and has two daughters named Adelaide and Tabitha.
+In 2023, Ambrose was diagnosed with Stage IV colorectal cancer.
+He underwent a liver transplant, just the third Australian in history to have such a procedure with that cancer level.